clustertech/cpfs-os/docs/user-guide/install.md

     METADATA_DIR=/var/lib/cpfs-meta

-The directory where metadata data is stored in metadata servers.
+This is the directory where metadata data is stored in metadata servers.
 It should have permission 0711.
 You should not modify the directory in any way other than through CPFS, as it may lead to data inconsistency.

     MS_PERMS=0